sofia-sfx/AMD_Project/README.md

 The project addresses the frequent itemsets research applied to the Ukraine Conflict Twitter dataset. \
 The Apriori Algorithm has been applied. \
-Association rules have also been implemented.
+Association rules finally have also been implemented.

 Processing has been implemented in PySpark.